 Kennesaw, GA 30144-5591

 The Hanyu Shuiping Kaoshi (HSK) or Chinese Proficiency Test is a standardized test designed and developed by the HSK Center of Beijing Language and Culture University to assess the Chinese language proficiency of nonnative speakers.
 The test is supervised by the State HSK Commission under the People Republic of China Ministry of Education.
-The worldwide test can be taken once a year at the HSK Center of Kennesaw State University.
+The worldwide test can be taken three times a year at the HSK Center of Kennesaw State University.